martinnirtl/appsec-reporter/README.md

 ## Usage

-The Appsec reporter is hosted on Github Pages: https://martinnirtl.github.io/appsec-reporter/
+The AppSec Reporter is hosted on Github Pages: https://martinnirtl.github.io/appsec-reporter/

 Before you can start generating reports, you need to meet the following two prerequisites:
 - Dynatrace tenant/environment URL